knavesec/bloodhound-scripts/README.md

 Main Arguments:
   --spns           Return a list of computers configured with a SPN
                    relationship
-  --users          Return a list of all users
-  --da             Return a list of all Domain Admins --unconstrained  Return a list of all objects configured with Unconstrained
+  --users          Return a list of all domain users --comps          Return a list of all domain computers --da             Return a list of all Domain Admins --unconstrained  Return a list of all objects configured with Unconstrained
                    Delegation